311 Medium Excavator

 Benbros Qualitoys 311 Medium Excavator

-RED body um handles YELLOW jib RED bucket DARK-GREEN base YELLOW or BLUE wheels
+1) RED body um handles YELLOW jib RED bucket DARK-GREEN base YELLOW (or BLUE) pmw

-RED body um handles YELLOW jib um bucket PALE-GREEN base unpainted metal wheels
+2) RED body um handles YELLOW jib um bucket PALE-GREEN base Unpainted metal wheels